registered psychologist

 Psychologist Manly, Northern Beaches

-Barbara Sorensen, PhD is an experienced psychologist who provides assessment and psychotherapy to adults and adolescents.
+Dr Barbara Sorensen is an experienced psychologist who provides assessment and psychotherapy to adults and adolescents.
 Her practice is located at North Head Sanctuary in Manly on the Northern Beaches of Sydney.

 Barbara is a registered provider with Medicare.